maucherOnline/wordpress-google-reviews-plugin/README.txt

 💪 **Show reviews as a slider or as a grid** - Depending on your preferences, you can choose to show reviews as a slider or as a grid.

-💪 **Set the slide duration** - Since attention spam is a significant factor in customer experience, there is an option to optimize the slide duration specifically to the profile of your customers.

 💪 **Shortcode integration** - Activate widget on your business website with straightforward shortcode integration.

 💪 **Use in any page builder** like, Divi, Classic Editor, Gutenberg, Page Origin, Beaver Builder, WPBakery etc. - Our plugin is available and compatible with a wide variety of page builders, and the process of integration is as simple as pasting a shortcode mentioned in the feature before.